ad-freiburg/qlever/README.md

 The installation requires a 64-bit system (32 bit systems can't deal with `mmap` on > 4 GB files or allocate enough RAM for larger KBs), docker version 18.05 or newer (needs multi-stage builds without leaking files (for End-to-End Tests)) and `git`.
-The you can simply do the following:
+Then you can simply do the following:

-    git clone --recursive https://github.com/Buchhold/QLever.git qlever
+    git clone --recursive https://github.com/ad-freiburg/QLever.git qlever
     cd qlever
     docker build -t qlever .